 THE BIENNIAL RUTH BORCHARD SELF-PORTRAIT PRIZE

 To commemorate the centenary of Ruth Borchard’s birth, the inaugural Ruth Borchard Self-Portrait Prize was held in 2011 at Piano Nobile Kings Place.
-The Ruth Borchard Self-Portrait Prize is intended to reflect and celebrate the traditions which inform the Borchard Collection.
+Encouraging the development of self-portraiture in British art it aims to reflect and celebrate the traditions which inform the Borchard Collection.